Do Nigerian citizens need a visa for Thailand in 2026?

 Can I work in Thailand on a tourist visa?

-No, neither the Visa on Arrival nor the Tourist Visa permits any work activity.
+No, the Tourist Visa does not permit any work activity.
 Working illegally in Thailand can result in fines, imprisonment, deportation, and a long-term entry ban.

 Official Sources